A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 He/she could ask friends and relatives to recommend alternatives (word of mouth).
 Or the consumer might check marketer-dominated sources; websites that compare local restaurants, Yellow Pages ads, or other restaurant directories, to seek out possible alternatives.
 A successful information search will result in a list of possible alternatives, or the evoked set (the number of alternatives that are considered) of options.

 Stage 3.
 Evaluating Alternatives

-Using our search for restaurants as an example, when our consumer is trying to decide upon restaurant alternatives, he/she might decide to be adventurous, and to consider "fusion" restaurants blending French and Chinese, or Italian and Mexican.
-Now that we have some evaluative criteria, alternatives featuring the most savory and spicy mixes might get highest rank.
+Using our search for restaurants as an example, when our consumer is trying to decide upon restaurant alternatives, he/she might decide to be adventurous and consider "fusion" restaurants blending French and Chinese, or Italian and Mexican.
+Now that we have some evaluative criteria, alternatives featuring the most savory and spicy mixes might get the highest rank.